Gax-n2o/Advanced-phishing-framework/README.md

 # 🎯 Advanced Phishing Simulation Framework v5.0
-#autor:N2O
+# Autor:N2O
+---

 > **⚠️ EDUCATIONAL PURPOSE ONLY**
 >
-> This framework is designed exclusively for **authorized security testing** and **educational demonstrations** of phishing techniques.
+> This framework is designed exclusively for **authorized security testing** of phishing techniques.
 Usage for illegal activities is strictly prohibited.

 ---